abdulsittar/ProcesssingSketch/README.md

 # Temporal visual analysis of information spreading - Processing Sketch

-This is a animation to show information spreading in multilingual temporal setting over time period of 6 years.
+Processing sketch to show information spreading in multilingual temporal setting over time period of 6 years.
 For now, it supports pre-defined input format in CSV file.

-## Supported Languages
+## Supported Languages in dataset
 - English
 - Slovene
 - Spanish